Competence Before Confidence

 Canberra based Sport Psychologist Harley de Vos muses about how overstated CONFIDENCE is as a performance predictor in most sports and other performance domains.

-Surely it is better to be excellent at taking corner kicks rather than be confident without the ability to execute a skill consistently.
+It is better to be excellent at taking corner kicks than to be confident without the ability to execute a skill consistently.

 Are You Competent Or Just Confident?

 “I just need to feel more confident, and I will be able to perform at my best.
-Can you help me to build confidence?”
+Can you help me build confidence in my abilities?”

 This is one of the most common reasons why athletes and performers reach out to us at Condor Performance.
-This article will seek to debunk some common misconceptions about confidence.
-It may even help you to be more confident when you are performing!
-Probably not in the way that you would imagine.
+This article aims to debunk common misconceptions about confidence.
+It may even help you feel more confident when you perform!
+But probably not in the way that you would imagine.

 Confidence Vs. Competence

 Confidence is simply the belief in one’s ability to perform a particular behaviour or action.
-What confidence is not is some magical state that will guarantee you perform at your best.
+Confidence is not a magical state that guarantees you will perform at your best.
 If only!
-Ultimately confidence is a feeling or a thought (or a combination) but it is definitely not an action.
-In other words, it is quite possible to lack confidence in something you are excellent at as well as be very confident in something that you suck at.
+Ultimately, confidence is a feeling or a thought (or a combination), but it is definitely not an action.
+In other words, it is quite possible to lack confidence in something you are excellent at, as well as be very confident in something that you suck at.

 Consider The Following Scenario

-You are an experienced driver and you are driving your car on your way to training.
-In this scenario, your ability to drive the car, to use the brakes and accelerator as you need, to indicate when you are turning, to change gears, and so forth is your competence.
+You are an experienced driver and are driving your car to training.
+In this scenario, your ability to drive the vehicle, to use the brakes and accelerator as you need, to indicate when you are turning, to change gears, and so forth is your competence.
 In other words, you are a competent driver.
-And so where does confidence fit in?
-You may be feeling confident about your driving ability, but you may not.
-Perhaps the weather conditions are challenging for driving.
-Maybe it is dark.
-Perhaps there is a lot of traffic, or the roads are unfamiliar.
-Regardless of the circumstances, you don’t need to feel confident in your ability to be able to drive the car in order to drive it well.
+And so, where does confidence fit in?

-Basically, consistent motor execution (i.e., actions) is possible regardless of how you are feeling.
-We don’t need to feel confident in order to be able to perform.
-Most athletes and other performers have experienced this at least once; the “Suprise Performance”.
-A situation where the performance was excellent despite all sorts of self-doubt.
-Sometimes our clients describe this as being surprised at their ability to perform so well whilst lacking confidence.
+Consistent motor execution (i.e., actions) is possible regardless of how you feel.
+We don’t need to feel confident to perform.
+Most athletes and other performers have experienced this at least once: the “Surprise Performance”—a situation where the performance was excellent despite all sorts of self-doubt.
+Sometimes our clients describe themselves as surprised by their ability to perform so well whilst lacking confidence.
 As evidence-based sport psychologists and performance psychologists, this is not surprising to us in the slightest.

 Hmm, Tell Me More …

-As a performance psychologist, part of my approach to consulting is to focus on learning to accept our thoughts and feelings whilst still committing to our actions.
-It is an approach shared by several of my colleagues at Condor Performance, including our founder Gareth J. Mole.
-With this approach, I focus on using our actions to generate the thoughts and feelings that we want and not the other way around.
+As a sport psychologist, part of my consulting approach is to focus on learning to accept our thoughts and feelings while remaining committed to our actions.
+With this approach, I focus on using our actions to generate the thoughts and feelings we want, rather than the other way around.

-If we take the view that we need to feel confident in order to be able to perform, we are relying on our feelings and feelings to influence our actions.
-The pitfall of this approach is that we are (highly) unlikely to wake up one day suddenly filled with confidence and ready to perform.
-So, by holding onto the belief that confidence is the key to performance, we are actually likely to undermine our ability to perform in situations when we do not feel confident.
+If we take the view that we need to feel confident to perform, we are relying on our feelings to influence our actions.
+The pitfall of this approach is that we are (highly) unlikely to wake up one day, suddenly filled with confidence and ready to perform.
+By clinging to the belief that confidence is the key to performance, we are likely to undermine our ability to perform when we do not feel confident.

-So, it is more effective to focus on our actions (i.e., what we are doing) and use these to generate our feelings.
-When it comes to confidence, we want to be focusing on actions that help to develop our confidence and let the feeling follow.
-These actions can include our body language and displaying confidence even if we’re not feeling confident (“Fake It Til You Feel It”) as well as our preparation, and performance routines.
-By focusing on our actions, what we are doing is focusing on our competence.
-Focus on actions first, feelings will follow.
+It is more effective to focus on our actions (i.e., what we are doing) and use them to generate our feelings.
+When it comes to confidence, we want to focus on actions that help build it and let the feeling follow.
+These actions can include our body language and confidence, even when we don’t feel it (“Fake It Til You Feel It”), as well as our preparation and performance routines.
+By focusing on our actions, we are focusing on our competence.
+Focus on actions first; feelings will follow.
 In other words, competence before confidence.

 Not Convinced Yet, Then Read On …

-Focusing on our competence, which we can easily and directly measure, helps to guide us in practice.
-We can focus on developing and refining our skills, and we can measure our progress.
+Focusing on our competence, which we can easily and directly measure, helps guide our practice.
+We can focus on developing and refining our skills and measuring our progress.

 Competence Before Confidence – Conclusion

-So to help feel more confident, focus on just getting better.
+To help you feel more confident, focus on improving.
 How?
 Through the right amount of high-quality practice.
 After all, as detailed in this excellent article by my colleague Gareth, Practice Makes Permanent.
+He also wrote another article closely related to this one, titled The Confidence Myth.